StahlFerro/Erlenmeyer/README.md

-# Erlenmeyer
+# IMVR

-A Flask app for personal testing purposes.
-Nothing else
+The IMVR (International Marine Vessel Registry) is only a Flask test app despite it's cool name.